Mastering the complexity of ISO 20022 extensions

 The ISO 20022 standard provides for this eventuality by including an empty placeholder – the Supplementary Data component - within the standard message definition, and then allowing user groups to submit Extension Schemas to define its content.

-The DTCC’s extensions to its ISO 20022 based corporate action messages are examples of this.
+The DTCC’s extensions to its ISO 20022 based corporate action messages are examples of this but there is an upward trend of other initiatives or FI's using this section to add additional information to the payload.

 Supplementary Data can be appended once at the end of a message, or it can be added to every instance of a repeating block, for example in a statement message.